Pints, Pounds, & Pâté

 • Web Stories

 Wondering what to wear on your trip to Europe so you don't look like an American tourist?
 You've come to the right place!
-I'll walk you through the 8+ items you should never wear in Europe (and what to wear instead), and provide attire and outfit suggestions to keep you comfortable and classy during your time 'across the pond.'
+I'll walk you through the surprising items you should never wear in Europe and provide item and outfit suggestions to keep you comfortable and classy during your time 'across the pond.'

 Trevi Fountain (SPC)

-Disclosure: Some of the links below are affiliate links.
+Disclosure: Some of the links below are affiliate links, some promoted.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.
-Updated May, 2025.
+Updated January, 2026.

 Wondering how to pack for a trip to Europe?